 A prism is a shape which has the same cross-section throughout its height.

 By this I mean if you cut a prism, it may get smaller but the overall shape stays the same.

 Here are some examples:

-If you sliced through these cross section of these shapes, they would get smaller but the overall shape would stay the same.
+If you sliced through the cross-section of these shapes, they would get smaller but the overall shape would stay the same.

 Cross-sections of the shapes above are a circle, triangle, square and rectangle

 The cross-section is the shape of the face of the prism.

 How do I find the volume?
 They are all different shapes.